renzescalera/cypress-open-library-e2e-tests/README.md

 1. mochawesome.html - This contains the test report for the api-test.cy.js
 2. mochawesome_001.html - This contains the test report for ui-advanced-search-test.cy.js
 3. mochawesome_002.html - This contains the test report for ui-log-in-test.cy.js

+- Mochawesome for HTML reports can also be viewed using the command: `npx mochawesome-report-generator cypress/reports/mochawesome.json`